rashmirrajashekara/docs/README.md

 ## Support

- 1. Till v3.3 release,  we used to have a patch which used to print all the SGX attributes from the quote.

-   Now with v3.4 github branch this is no more supported and hence we don’t have a way to get these values.
-The alternate way to find this information is using the following command, once CTK is deployed as part of skc_library installation
+ 1. To get SGX Attributes from a SGX ECDSA Quote, use the following command, once SKC library component is built on the build system

    ```shell
    /opt/intel/sgxsdk/bin/x64/sgx_sign dump -enclave /opt/intel/cryptoapitoolkit/lib/libp11SgxEnclave.signed.so -dumpfile info.txt